davidtstafford/DailyAutoPartitioning/ReadMe.md

     IF @PartitionNumber IS NULL
     BEGIN
         SET @ErrorMessage = 'Partition has not been created.
-Run the proc "dbo.sp_PrepareMainTablePartitiions" first';
+Run the proc "dbo.sp_PrepareMainTablePartititions" first';
         RAISERROR(@ErrorMessage,16,1);
         RETURN;
     END